Tour of Britain Men: 2024

 In late 2023, British Cycling terminated its agreement with race organiser and promoter SweetSpot due to a financial dispute; it was reported that SweetSpot was alleged to owe British Cycling £700,000 in unpaid licencing fees.
 In January 2024, SweetSpot entered liquidation, and the race was removed from the 2024 calendar.
 In February, British Cycling stated its intention to take on the organisation of both the Tour of Britain and the Women's Tour, which was renamed to the Tour of Britain Women.
 Both Tours were eventually re-added to the UCI calendar.
 Although British Cycling initially intended the 2024 Tour of Britain Men to consist of eight stages, it was reduced to six, with the intention being also to extend the Tour of Britain Women to six stages in 2025, equalising the men's and women's tours.
 In May, Lloyds Bank agreed with British Cycling to become title partner of both the men's and women's Tours, a deal reportedly worth around £20 million over five years.

 The 2024 edition began in Kelso, Scottish Borders, on Tuesday 3 September, and concluded in Felixstowe, Suffolk on Sunday 8 September.
 The men's tour was won by Stevie Williams.

 2025

 The 2025 edition started on Tuesday 2 September in Woodbridge, Suffolk, and finished on Sunday 7 September in Cardiff.
 Romain Grégoire won the general classification, with Olav Kooij taking three stage wins.
 The race was notable for being the last professional race of Geraint Thomas; the final stage ended in his hometown, Cardiff.

 2026

 For 2026, the race will contract in length to five days from six, becoming equivalent to the women's event.
+The women's race will run from 19 August to 23 August while the men's race will run from 2 September to 6 September.
+In March former rider Jonny Clay was announced as the new race director, taking over from Rod Ellingworth.